George Floyd protests in San Diego County, California: La Mesa

 On May 29, La Mesa was the site of the first protests in the county following Floyd's murder, partly attributed to a video of a local arrest of another unarmed black man named Amaurie Johnson.
 Dozens of demonstrators gathered outside the La Mesa Police Department following a viral video of the Wednesday arrest at the San Diego Trolley station at Grossmont Transit Center, which resulted in a white officer being put on leave.
 Marchers say they felt compelled in light of what's happening nationally.On May 30, about 1,000 protesters started at the police station and took to the streets, breaking through a police line and making their way to Interstate 8, where they blocked both sides of traffic.
 Back at the police station, graffiti was scrawled on the walls and some people threw rocks and bottles.
 Around 6 p.m., police began using tear gas, pepper balls, flash-bang, and rubber bullets to disperse the crowd.
 At about 8 p.m., looting began at a nearby Vons and Play It Again Sports at La Mesa Springs Shopping Center, and fires were started at that Vons and in downtown La Mesa at Chase Bank and Union Bank.
 The Play It Again Sports owner, who recovered some of his merchandise as looters fled, said most of the perpetrators were young, perhaps not even 18 years old.
 He said the store suffered an estimated $200,000 in damage.
 The violence also spread to Grossmont Center, which suffered vandalism and where the Walmart was looted.
 A 59 year old great-grandmother named Leslie Furcron was shot in the face by a rubber bullet.
 The graphic video went viral.

-On June 1, citizens, including a member of La Mesa City Council, have organized a "La Mesa Civil Defense" group on Facebook to "protect the town" by "standing in front of the buildings with fire extinguishers and garden hoses."
-The founder of the group stated they "haven't decided" whether they will work directly with authorities and one anonymous member of the group feared vigilanism.
+On June 1, citizens, including a member of La Mesa City Council, organized a "La Mesa Civil Defense" group on Facebook to "protect the town" by "standing in front of the buildings with fire extinguishers and garden hoses."
+One anonymous member of the group feared vigilantism.

 On June 3, the National Guard was called to La Mesa.

 On June 5, the LMPD announced late Friday that it has dropped all of the charges against the man arrested at the Trolley station.

 On June 10, Leslie Furcron gave a press conference after her release from the hospital after being shot in the face with a rubber bullet by La Mesa Police on May 30.